 The authors are working in parallel in the utilization of photogrammetry for ballast particle scanning, that is, the process of building digital meshes from multiple photographs, relying on image recognition and matching algorithms for 3D models' reconstruction.
-This line of work aims at improved resolution at faster scanning speed, which will allow for the accurate quantification of other important geometrical features of the ballast particles, namely surface roughness (Paixão et al., 2018).
+This line of work aims at improved resolution at faster scanning speed, which will allow for the accurate quantification of other important geometrical features of the ballast particles, namely surface roughness [21].